luizperes/llvm-to-snes/README.md

 }
 ```

+###### Obs.3
-Obs.2.: The files for this project can be found inside the folder `./lib/Target/SNES/`.
-We are forked the whole LLVM because we have plans of using Docker container in the future for such tasks.
+The files for this project can be found inside the folder `./lib/Target/SNES/`.
+We have forked the whole LLVM because we have plans of using Docker containers in the future for such tasks.